What is “Value” in a Value Proposition?

 Whenever we meet a new company, one of the first questions as we get to know them is, “what’s your value proposition?” or more colloquially, “what’s your shtick?”.
 In Silicon Valley, the answer often launches into some techno-jargon that sounds compellingly incomprehensible, creating the probably not unreasonable feeling that it’s designed to obfuscate a lack of clarity or to bamboozle techno neophytes rather than convince a thoughtful, professional buyer.
 Let alone an analyst.

 We’ve all had those conversations.
 But since pointing out what doesn’t work isn’t enough, this blog outlines one prescriptive approach to crisply and analytically correctly drill into what a convincing value proposition might be.

 Let’s start with first principles?
 What is value?
-The short answer is that it’s incremental profits that are incurred by the buyer of your offerings.
-If you could have two parallel planets, and the only difference between them being that on one planet they bought your product and on the other planet they didn’t, at the end of the first year of use, the bank accounts of your buyers on the first planet should have more money in them than the non-buying users on the second planet have.
-The difference in the amount of money between the two groups of bank accounts is your “value add”.
+The short answer is that its incremental profits that are incurred by the buyer of your offerings.
+If you could have two parallel planets, and the only difference between them is that on one planet they bought your product and on the other planet they didn’t, at the end of the first year of use, the bank accounts of your buyers on the first planet should have more money in them than the non-buying users on the second planet have.
+The difference in the amount of money between the two groups of bank accounts is your “value add.”

 How does one go about capturing the total value add?
 In our experience, it’s a three-step process:

 - Diagram all the incremental sources of revenue increases and cost savings in a fishbone-type, cause and effect diagram